magnusjyrkkanen/search-robot/README.md

 If the search term contains multiple words, it needs to be inside quotation marks, for example "robot framework".

 ### Python version

+Run the Python robot on command line with ``python search_robot.py`` from the project's python directory.

 ## What next?